AhmedLSayed9/dropdown_button2/README.md

   your needs and use it throughout all your app easily as shown in the examples.
 * You can add dividers as items with different height by passing dividers indexes to customItemsIndexes and the height to customItemsHeight as shown in the examples.
+* You can use DropdownButton2 as Multiselect Dropdown with Checkboxes as shown in the examples.
+* You can use DropdownButton2 as Searchable Dropdown as shown in the examples.
 * You can use DropdownButton2 as a popup menu button by using the parameter customButton.
 You can pass Icon,Image or any widget and customize it as shown in the examples.
 * You can also use DropdownButtonFormField2 the same way with all options above and use it inside